sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 Let us go over some examples.

 ### Plotting a simple line chart
-We'll use the `ggplot` library in order to plot our first line chart.
-We'll use the tidy dataframe we already have in our hands:
+We'll use the `ggplot` library to plot our first line chart.
+We'll use the tidy data.frame object we already have in our hands:

 ##### **Code**
 ```R